 - Surpass your Limits: Many of the vital behaviours we ask people to adopt are actually far more challenging – either physically or emotionally – than we realise.
 Put simply, people often don’t know how to go about doing the things we are asking them to do.
 The key is to get people to practice the behaviours we want them to use in a safe environment.
 So in a health setting, nurses might be given the opportunity to practice challenging consultants and other staff about their hand washing practices so that they feel comfortable about doing it and are not afraid of the consequences.

 - Harness Peer Pressure: No-one lives in a vacuum and bad behaviours or habits are generally influenced by other people who encourage or enable them.
 There are few motivators, for example, as powerful as the approval or disapproval of co-workers or friends.
-The key to influencing lasting change is to find strength rather than resistance in numbers and to get peer pressure working for rather than against you.
+The key to lasting business influence is to find strength and resilience rather than resistance in numbers and to get peer pressure working for rather than against you.

-- Find Strength in Numbers: The ongoing support of managers and colleagues is a vital part of making changes in behaviour sustainable.
+- Find Strength in Numbers: The ongoing support of managers and colleagues is a vital part of making changes in behaviour sustainable and positively influencing business.
 The business needs to invest time in getting both formal and informal leaders involved in helping people do things differently.
 The role of informal leaders (those who do not necessarily have power but whom others respect and go to for help and information) is particularly important.

 - Design Rewards and Demand Accountability: Very often, well intentioned performance management systems reward the wrong behaviour.
 Make sure you are incentivising the behaviour you want to encourage.
 Tackle the personal and social sources of motivation first – and use incentives third, as the icing on the cake to reinforce the message.